particle-iot/docs/src/content/tutorials/learn-more/about-sleep.md

 ### Do I want to stay cloud connected?

 - If you want to wake the device for functions, variable requests, subscribed events, or OTA requests, you must stay cloud connected.
 - If your sleep duration is short, staying cloud connected will save some data.
-This doesn't affect your data operations quota, but it does count toward your cellular data limit and adds a few seconds to the sleep/wake cycle.
+Disconnecting and reconnecting to the cloud doesn't affect your data operations quota, but it does count toward your cellular data limit and adds a few seconds to the sleep/wake cycle.
 - If you do not want to wake the device for cloud requests, you should disconnect from the cloud.

 Setting `SystemSleepNetworkFlag::INACTIVE_STANDBY` in [network sleep configuration](/cards/firmware/sleep-sleep/network-systemsleepconfiguration/) is how you disable the cloud connection while in sleep.